Study: Travel and Staff Nurse Patient Care Quality Equal

-According to a new study that analyzed nursing quality and patient satisfaction indicators, the answer is “yes.”
+According to the study, which analyzed nursing quality and patient satisfaction indicators, the answer is “yes.”

 The research report, based on data from nursing units at a regional hospital in the southern United States, is published in the June 2017 edition of the journal Nurse Leader.

-“We found that the varying percentages of travel nurses at five hospital units produced no significant differences in the quality of care or in the patient experience of care,” said co-author Marcia Faller, PhD, RN, Chief Clinical Officer at AMN Healthcare.
+“We found that the varying percentages of travel nurses at five hospital units produced no significant differences in the quality of care or in the patient experience of care,” said co-author Marcia Faller, PhD, RN.

 This data helps clinical managers better understand the benefits of travel nursing and travel nurse qualifications, she said.